tc39/proposal-intl-segmenter/README.md

 Q: Why is this an Intl API instead of String methods?

 A: All of these break types are actually locale-dependent, and some allow complex options.
 The result of the `segment` method is a SegmentIterator.
-Generally, for non-trivial cases like this, analogous APIs are put in ECMA-402's Intl object.
-The only internationalization-related functions that are placed as methods on `String`, `Date` and `Number` are simpler functions that just convert to a string, e.g., `toLocaleString()`, `toLocaleUpperCase()`--these may take a locale argument, but no options bag.
+For many non-trivial cases like this, analogous APIs are put in ECMA-402's Intl object.
+This allows for the work that happens on each instantiation to be shared, improving performance.
+We could make a convenience method on String as a follow-on proposal.